Impure-King/base-tensorwrap/README.md

 ## Citations

 This project have been heavily inspired by __TensorFlow__ and once again, is built on the open-source machine learning XLA framework __JAX__.
-Therefore, I recongnize the authors of JAX and TensorFlow for the exceptional work they have done and understand that my library doesn't profit in any sort of way, since it is merely an add-on to the already existing community.
+Therefore, I recognize the authors of JAX and TensorFlow for the exceptional work they have done and understand that my library doesn't profit in any sort of way, since it is merely an add-on to the already existing community.

 ```
 @software{jax2018github,